Right to Prohibit Infringement

 • patented process:

-• offering of the use of the process, where the third party knows, or should have known, that the use of the process is prohibited without the consent of the patent proprietor;
+• offering the use of the process, where the third party knows, or should have known, that the use of the process is prohibited without the consent of the patent proprietor;

 • product obtained by a patented process: